Kassel: Sports

 Hessen Kassel is the football club in the city, who plays in the Hessenliga after being relegated from the Regionalliga Südwest in the 2017/2018 season.
 The city's own football stadium, the Auestadion was built in 1953 and is able to hold 18,737 people.
 It is located in the south of Kassel at the quarter Südstadt, next to the Karlsaue.

 Kassel has a long ice hockey tradition, but it was not until 1977 that the Kassel ice rink (Eissporthalle) opened on a private initiative.
 The Kassel Huskies were founding members of the DEL in 1994, belonging to the league from 1994 to 2006 and again from 2008 to 2010.
-In 1997, they were runners-up in the championship playoffs, losing to Adler Mannheim, and reached the semifinals on three more occasions.
+In 1997, they were runners-up in the championship playoffs, losing to Adler Mannheim, and reached the semi-finals on three more occasions.
 The Huskies ran into financial difficulties and dissolved in 2010.
-The "Young Huskies," which is a junior and youth hockey club, decided to enter a men's team in the Hessenliga.
+The "Young Huskies", which is a junior and youth hockey club, decided to enter a men's team in the Hessenliga.
 This is the fifth division and the lowest men's competition in the state of Hesse.
 The new club was expecting no more than 3,000 supporters for the first home game in the Hessenliga.
 However, they had over 5,000 supporters come to watch.

 Transport

 Kassel has seven tram lines (1, 3, 4, 5, 6, 7, 8), with trams arriving usually every 15 minutes.
 The city also operates a light rail Stadtbahn network called RegioTram using Regio Citadis low-floor trams which run on both tram and main line railway tracks with three lines (RT1, RT4, RT5).
 Moreover, a number of low-floor buses complete the Kassel public transport system.
 The introduction of low-floor buses led to the development of the Kassel kerb which improves the accessibility at bus stops.

 The city is connected to the national rail network at two stations, Kassel Central, and Kassel-Wilhelmshöhe.
 The traditional central station (Hauptbahnhof) has been reduced to the status of a regional station since the opening of the Hanover-Würzburg high-speed rail line in 1991 and its station (Kassel-Wilhelmshöhe) on the high-speed line at which the InterCityExpress (ICE) and InterCity services call as well as Nightjet and Flixtrain.

 Kassel is connected to the motorways A 7, A 49 and A 44.

 The city is served by Kassel Calden Airport.
+However, the airport only provides routes to limited destinations.
+The nearest airports to Kassel are Paderborn Lippstadt Airport, Hannover Airport, Dortmund Airport and Frankfurt Airport.

 Politics

 Mayor

-The current mayor of Kassel is Christian Geselle of the Social Democratic Party (SPD), who was elected in 2017.
+The current mayor of Kassel is Sven Schoeller of Alliance 90/The Greens, who was elected in March 2023.
+He succeeded Christian Geselle (SPD), who had been in office since 2017.

-The most recent mayoral election was held on 5 March 2017, and the results were as follows: